flowaboard/flowaboard/README.md

     <h1>FlowAbaord</h1>
   </div>

-  Flowaborad is knowledge dependency framework with inbuilt power to develop, test ,dedupe and simulate any knowledge.To flow abaord any knowledge we need to think flowly.
+  Flowaborad is a graphical language platform which allows us to <a href="https://en.wikipedia.org/wiki/Design">design</a>, develop, test and simulate any prototype, product, or process.
+Anything we can imagine which has an order of execution can be imagined & visualized flowly.

   What is like to think flowly?

   Just think what you have , what you want and how will you have it.
-Whenever we want something of physical existence we represent them using some abstract entities like maths,physics,program or business.

-  Every abstract entity we define is part or builidng blocks of some bigger structure, design or architecture.
-Representing them using some single theory or infrastructure seems to be one of  humankind goal to solve mysteries of universe as well as meet the end needs.
-Well who knows why maths, physics or artificial intelligence or any abstract entity to represent physical existences was ever dscovered or invented.
-But for sure they always somehow extract,produces or achieve what we want from what we have.

-  Unfortunately if this abstract entities aren't collected, modified and rediscovered in some structured application there might be lot of redudant rediscoveries which we would like to avoid.
-There is always a question which needs to be answered, what we have learned and how much of we are using it.